Belgrave Football Club: Jumper

 Traditionally wearing a black and white striped jumper with magpie ensign.
 In 2009, Belgrave's Centenary year, it converted to a black jumper featuring a magpie ensign with white and yellow trim.
 The club transitioned to a black and white stripe with magpie insignia for the 2010 season before a new Port Adelaide magpie style jumper was introduced for the 2018 season.
 For the 2022 season and beyond, the club, wanting to move away from some troubled times, have reverted back to the black and white stripes with magpie ensign jumper design.

 Rivalries

 Upwey-Tecoma

 Undoubtedly Belgrave's most fierce rivalry is with their local nemesis, the Upwey-Tecoma Tigers.
 Upwey was originally formed by disgruntled ex-Belgrave players and have since gone on to become the most successful YVMDFL club winning 11 premierships to Belgrave's 2.
 2013 saw the clubs play each other in Division 1 for the first time since 2006.
 Belgrave struggled again seeing some score-lines blow out against Upwey.
 With Upwey Starting the new competition in the Premier Division, the rivalry has again been put on hold.

-Belgrave South
+South Belgrave

-Following Upwey is the rivalry with neighbors, the Belgrave South Saints.
-In 2008 Belgrave South moved to the stronger Eastern Football League thus no longer play Belgrave in competitive matches.
+Following Upwey is the rivalry with neighbours, the South Belgrave Saints.
+In 2008 South Belgrave moved to the stronger Eastern Football League thus no longer play Belgrave in competitive matches.